 Each of the three credit risk parameters is back-tested annually to check the system's performance for each of the Bank's business segments.
 Back-testing consists of comparing estimated and actual results for each parameter.
+The Group Credit Modelling Standards Performance Assessment are used for these back-testings.

 For back-testing ratings, the default rate of populations in each rating category, is compared with the actual default rate observed on a year-by-year basis.
-An analysis by rating policy, rating, rating method, etc. is carried out to identify any areas where the models might be underperforming.
+An analysis by rating model, rating, etc. is carried out to identify any areas where the models might be underperforming.
 The stability of the rating and its population is also verified.
 The Bank has also developed back-testing techniques tailored to low-default portfolios to assess the appropriateness of the system, even where the number of actual defaults is very low.